1770 – Tholsel, Drogheda, Co. Louth

 Unsuccessful entry in competition to design the interior of college chapel – the exterior by J.J.

 Former hardware store, later sub-divided into multiple premises.
-After sitting empty for many years, the building was redeveloped with a retained facade and the addition of a mansard storey in 2021.
+After sitting empty for many years, the building was redeveloped with a retained facade and the addition of a mansard storey in 2021 and converted into an hotel.